jrfnl/clearPHP/_rules/php-manual/no-unnecessary-string-concatenation.md

 ### Rule Details

-This rule is aimed at avoiding the use of concatenation when data gets large.
+This rule is aimed at minimizing the use of concatenation when data gets large.

 Check for methods that normally manipulate large amounts of data.